aip-dev/aip.dev/aip/general/0158/aip.md

 ## Guidance

-RPCs returning collections of data **must** provide pagination _at the outset_, as it is a [backwards-incompatible change](#backwards-compatibility) to add pagination to an existing method.
+Operations returning collections of data **must** provide pagination _at the outset_, as it is a [backwards-incompatible change](#backwards-compatibility) to add pagination to an existing method.

 ```typescript
 // The request structure for listing books.